edponce/libsimdcpp/README.md

 # GVL - Generic Vector Library

-High-performance processors are pervasive in current computing systems and have wide vector units.
+High-performance processors are ubiquitous in current computing systems and have wide vector units.
 The common approach for programming these is via high-level languages, such as C and C++, and letting compilers automatically vectorize.
-While compilers have been very successfull at analyzing vectorization opportunities, in certain circumstances the programmer wants to tune the code explicitly.
+While compilers have been very successful at analyzing vectorization opportunities, in certain circumstances the programmer wants to tune the code explicitly.
 Moreover, vector instructions vary between processor vendors and compilers.